dgw/MobilePress/readme.txt

 MobilePress is SEO-enabled and detects Google, Yahoo!, and MSN mobile search bots.
-These mobile search engine bots will see the mobile version of your blog and get your mobile site indexed in the mobile search results.
+These mobile search engine bots will see the mobile version of your blog and add your mobile site to their mobile search results.

 For more information and a full set of docs, please visit the official MobilePress website at [MobilePress.co.za](http://mobilepress.co.za/).